elcontraption/flickity-transformer/README.md

 # Flickity Transformer

-**Note**: I'm no longer supporting this repo, please feel free to use my work to make something new.
+**Note**: I'm no longer supporting this project, please feel free to use my work to make something new.

 An interface for declaring granular transform effects for [Flickity](http://flickity.metafizzy.co/).